 If you want to work as a contractor and have the flexibility of setting your own schedule, you’ll have to sign up as a Full-Service Instacart Shopper, which is the same as an Instacart driver.

-Becoming a Full-Service Instacart Shopper
+Full-service Instacart Shopper

-- Be eligible to work in the United States
+- Eligible to work in the U.S.

-- Have consistent access to a vehicle
+- Regular access to a vehicle/car

 How to Accept Instacart Jobs and Get Paid